-This Rule provides an alternative to managing used oil as hazardous waste under Rules 5-8; it identifies those materials that may and may not be managed as used oil, and establishes standards for their handling, storage, transport, aggregation, collection, and burning of used oil as fuel.
+This Rule provides an alternative to managing used oil as hazardous waste under Rule 5.3 (Hazardous Waste Determination); it identifies those materials that may and may not be managed as used oil, and establishes standards for their handling, storage, transport, aggregation, collection, and burning of used oil as fuel.
 This Rule also establishes management standards for used oil that is reused, sent for reclamation, processed or burned for energy recovery.
-Used oil, as defined in Rule 3.0, that is to be reused, reclaimed, processed, re-refined or burned for energy recovery is subject to the requirements of Rule 15.0.
-This Rule does not apply to used oil, or material derived from used oil, that is disposed of, sent for disposal or used in a manner constituting disposal, which must be evaluated to determine if the used oil is subject to regulation as a hazardous waste in accordance with Rule 5.8 (Determination).
-Used oil that does not meet the definition of a hazardous waste and is not managed in accordance with Rule 15.0 shall be managed as a solid waste in accordance with the applicable regulations.
+Used oil, as defined in Rule 3, that is to be reused, reclaimed, processed, re-refined or burned for energy recovery is subject to the requirements of Rule 15.
+This Rule does not apply to used oil, or material derived from used oil, that is disposed of, sent for disposal or used in a manner constituting disposal, that shall be evaluated to determine if the used oil is subject to regulation as a hazardous waste in accordance with Rule 5.3 (Hazardous Waste Determination).
+Used oil that does not meet the definition of a hazardous waste and is not managed in accordance with Rule 15 shall be managed as a solid waste in accordance with the applicable regulations.